RyanBijkerk/logitblog-website/_posts/2021-02-26-increase-the-success-rate-of-azure-devops-pipelines-using-pester.md

             pathToSources: '$(System.DefaultWorkingDirectory)\Publish'
             failIfCoverageEmpty: true
 ```
 As specified in the engine the code coverage results are produced in the JaCoCo format.
-As the code coverage results are mandatory the pipeline will fail if these are not available.
+As the code coverage results are mandatory, the pipeline will fail if these are not available.

 ### Publishing unit tests results
-The final step is publising the unit tests.
+The final step is publishing the unit tests.
 If a test has failed it is important the pipeline will fail as well.
-This way the pipeline will not continue and any error needs to resolve before you can continue.
+This way the pipeline will not continue and any errors encountered will need to be resolve before you can continue.

 ```YAML
         - task: PublishTestResults@2